srinivasj1987/belly-button-challenge/README.md

 ![GuageChart](https://github.com/srinivasj1987/belly-button-challenge/assets/132161799/29dafbef-2baf-4cc8-8a36-c7ff32fbe725)

-## Deployment

-Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.

 ## Hints

 * Use `console.log` inside of your JavaScript code to see what your data looks like at each step.